microsoft/photo-inspector/README.md

 online services like Facebook and Twitter.

-The example has been developed with Silverlight for Windows Phone devices and tested to work on Nokia Lumia devices with Windows Phone 8.1.
+The example has been developed with Silverlight for Windows Phone devices and tested to work on Lumia devices with Windows Phone 8.1.

 This example application is hosted in GitHub: https://github.com/Microsoft/photo-inspector

-For more information on implementation, visit Nokia Lumia Developer's Library: http://developer.nokia.com/resources/library/Lumia/imaging/working-with-high-resolution-photos/photo-inspector.html
+For more information on implementation, visit Lumia Developer's Library: http://developer.nokia.com/resources/library/Lumia/imaging/working-with-high-resolution-photos/photo-inspector.html